Palestinian officials say 32 killed in Israeli strikes on southern Gaza

-DEIR AL-BALAH, Gaza Strip — (AP) — Israeli strikes killed at least 32 people in southern Gaza overnight as the military launched ground operations in the hard-hit city of Khan Younis, Palestinian medical officials said Wednesday.
+DEIR AL-BALAH, Gaza Strip — (AP) — Israeli strikes killed at least 32 people in southern Gaza overnight, mostly women and children, as the military launched ground operations in the hard-hit city of Khan Younis, Palestinian medical officials said Wednesday.

-Israel has continued to strike what it says are militant targets across Gaza nearly a year after Hamas’ Oct.
-7 attack ignited the war, even as attention has shifted to Lebanon, where it is battling Hezbollah, and to Iran, which launched a ballistic missile attack on Israel late Tuesday.
+Israel has continued to strike what it says are militant targets across Gaza nearly a year after Hamas' Oct.
+7 attack ignited the war, even as attention has shifted to Lebanon, where Israel has launched ground operations against Hezbollah, and to Iran, which launched a ballistic missile attack on Israel late Tuesday.

+In a separate development, Hezbollah said its fighters clashed with Israeli troops in the Lebanese border town of Odaisseh, forcing them to retreat.

+There was no immediate comment from the Israeli military or independent confirmation of the incident, which would mark the first ground combat since Israeli troops crossed the border this week.
+Israeli media reported infantry and tank units operating in southern Lebanon after the military sent thousands of additional troops and artillery to the border.

+The military warned residents to evacuate another 24 villages in southern Lebanon after making a similar announcement the day before.
+Hundreds of thousands have already fled their homes as the conflict has intensified.

 The European Hospital in Khan Younis said it received the bodies after heavy Israeli airstrikes and ground operations in the city.
-It said the dead include several women and children, and that dozens of people were wounded.

-Dr. Saleh al-Hams, head of the nursing department at the European Hospital, said dozens of dead and wounded people were brought to his facility and the Nasser Hospital starting at around 3 a.m.
-Some of the wounded were in critical condition, meaning the death toll could rise, he said.
+Hospital records show that seven women and 12 children as young as 22 months old were among those killed.

+Another 19 people, including two children, were killed in separate strikes late Tuesday in central Gaza, according to hospitals there that received the bodies.

-He said Israel had carried out heavy airstrikes as its ground forces staged an incursion into three neighborhoods in Khan Younis.
-Israel carried out a massive offensive earlier this year that left large parts of the city in ruins.
+Residents said Israel had carried out heavy airstrikes as its ground forces staged an incursion into three neighborhoods in Khan Younis.
+Mahmoud al-Razd, a resident who said four relatives were killed in the raids, described heavy destruction and said first responders had struggled to reach destroyed homes.

+“The explosions and shelling were massive,” he told The Associated Press.
+“Many people are thought to be under the rubble and no one can retrieve them.”

-Hamas-led militants killed some 1,200 people on Oct.
+Hamas-led militants killed some 1,200 people, mostly civilians, on Oct.
 7 and took around 250 hostage.
 Around 100 are still in captivity in Gaza, a third of whom are believed to be dead.

-Israel’s retaliatory offensive has killed over 41,000 Palestinians, according to local health authorities, flattened wide areas across Gaza and displaced the vast majority of its 2.3 million people, often multiple times.
+Israel's retaliatory offensive has killed over 41,000 Palestinians, according to local health authorities, who do not say how many were fighters but say a little more than half were women and children.
+The military says it has killed over 17,000 militants, without providing evidence.

 Iran launched at least 180 missiles into Israel on Tuesday in what it said was retaliation for a series of devastating blows Israel has landed in recent weeks against Hezbollah, which has been firing rockets into Israel since the war in Gaza began.